sushilmiitb/tutorial/react_tutorials/daisy_documentation_UI_implementation/README.md

 - ⚡️ Lightning fast HMR with Vite
 - 🎯 Full TypeScript support with strict mode
 - ⚛️ React 18 with modern hooks
-- 🎨 DaisyUI component library with 20+ built-in themes
+- 🎨 DaisyUI component library with 21 built-in themes
 - 🌓 Theme switching capability (light/dark mode and more)
 - 💅 Tailwind CSS for utility-first styling
 - 📦 Optimized production builds
 - 🔧 Modular and scalable architecture
 - ♿️ Accessible components out of the box
+- 🎨 Path aliases for cleaner imports (@/components, @/hooks, etc.)
+- 📁 Production-ready project structure
+- 🔄 Custom hooks for common functionality
+- 🛠️ Utility functions for formatting, validation, and more

 ## DaisyUI Themes